 Federal regulatory agencies in Washington, D.C., routinely ask for comments on new regulations of changes to regulations that impact the electric industry.
 This is an opportune time to recommend changes that provide flexibility or compliance alternatives.
-In 2018, we submitted 65 separate sets of comments comprising hundreds of pages of material including proposed rule changes to:
+Over time, we have submitted multiple sets of comments comprising thousands of pages of material including proposed rural changes to:

 - Endangered Species Act